Stone indigo vats in the Zhoucheng dye house

 The Bai call this zārǎn (扎染).
 Marbled, blossomed, clouded — the pattern is named by what it looks like after the untying.

-Indigo-dyed cloth hanging to dry
+Indigo-dyed cloth hanging to dry in the workshop courtyard

 Chapter III